Table of content

 What you need to know about governmental health insurance as a student

 You can enrol at a German university with the student tariffs of governmental health insurance providers if your university is state recognised and as long as you are below 30 years old.
 If you fulfil these requirements, the fees you have to pay every month depend on the health insurance provider you choose.
 However, the fees are always based on a state-regulated base amount, to which health insurance companies can add additional fees.
-It is worth to mention that you will be insured for both, health insurance and nursing-care insurance at your insurance provider of choice.
+It is worth mentioning that you will be insured for both, health insurance and nursing-care insurance at your insurance provider of choice.
 These two insurances are always connected and are both mandatory.
 Costs for both change frequently (every one or two years).
 Furthermore, it has to be mentioned that students above 23 years of age that do not have children have to pay an additional 0.25% for nursing-care insurance.
 Considering that, in the student tariff, the base amount you will have to pay for governmental health insurance is € 76.85.
 While for nursing-care insurance the amount including the additional 0.25 % is € 24.82, it would add up to a total of at least 101.67 € per month.
 Most insurances then add between 3.00 € and 13.00 € per month on top.

-However, in case you are above 30 years of age or your university is not state recognised, you cannot go into the student tariff of governmental health insurances.
+However, in case you are above 30 years of age or your university is not state recognised, you cannot go into the student tariff of governmental health insurance.
 If you still wish to be insured with governmental health insurance, you can voluntarily apply for it.
 In that case, you will have to provide proof of income, a residence permit with at least 12 months validity and your application for voluntary membership to the insurance provider of your choice.
 The prices here vary but will likely be around € 200.00 per month.

 Enrolling at your university